WEX: Formal Specifications for Windows in Stream Processing: Introduction

-\textbf{Related works} Regular expressions are extended in \cite{MRAIK2017} with operators to handle quantitative data for processing data streams.
-Defining windows is a basic construct in our formalism, but in \cite{MRAIK2017}, windows have to be defined as derived operators or written in external code.
+\para{Related works} Mamouras et. al. extended regular expressions in \cite{MRAIK2017} with operators to handle quantitative data for processing data streams.
+In their work, windows have to be defined as derived operators or written in external code, in contrast to our formalisms where windows are treated as first-class objects and defining them is a basic construct.
 A model called data transducers is used in \cite{AMS2019} for implementing data stream processors, but again windows are not part of the core specification language.

+In runtime monitoring frameworks Lola/RTLola \cite{DAngelo2005LOLARM,faymonville2016stream-lola,baumeister2020rtlolaclearedtakeoffmonitoring}, one can define simple windows such as tumbling windows and sliding windows.
 In \cite{GRU2019}, a formal framework based on models of computation is developed for complex event processing.
 They also work on data streams, but windows as we consider here are not of particular interest there.
 Algebraic systems for generating windows from streams are considered in \cite{PS2006,PLR2010}, and they study properties of window definitions that are useful for query optimization and related static analysis tasks.
-Their goal is not to integrate window definitions in the syntax of query languages, which we do here.
+The windows are defined via algebraic constraints over the timestamps of the streaming data, and not the actual values of the data.
+Moreover, their goal is not to integrate window definitions in the syntax of query languages, which we do here.

+In database theory, \textit{spanners} are used for information extraction from a document.
+Spans, like windows, are contiguous substrings of the document identified by the starting and ending indices.
+Formal spanners introduced in \cite{faginDocumentSpannersFormal2015} are conceptually closest to WEX, as both use regular expressions to select intervals over a sequence.
+The key distinction is that spanners work in an offline setting; they assume access to the whole document.
+In contrast, our setting is online, and the window boundaries must be determined in a \textit{$0$-delay manner}, i.e., windows are selected based on data up to the current position and cannot depend on unseen future data.
+Another key difference in formalism is that WEX supports alphabet theories, allowing window selection based on predicates over an infinite domain.